Find Your Perfect School

-In Passaic County Community College, an Associate in Applied Science degree with a major in Digital Media and Production and Distribution program is offered to students who want to pursue a career in television and content production.
+At Passaic County Community College, an Associate in Applied Science degree with a major in Digital Media and Production and Distribution program is offered to students who want to pursue a career in television and content production.
 The program aims to equip students with valuable skills in digital video production processes, from pre-production and production stages to post-production and distribution.

 Students need to render a total of 60 credits for the program completion.
 This includes general education courses and major requirements.
-Students can choose among a list of major courses, including Introduction to Graphic Design, Introduction to Mass Media, Legal and Ethical Issues in Mass Communication, Foundations of Communication Theory and Media Design, Video Production, Script Writing, Digital Video Editing, Video Content Distribution, and many others.
+Students can choose from a list of major courses, including Introduction to Graphic Design, Introduction to Mass Media, Legal and Ethical Issues in Mass Communication, Foundations of Communication Theory and Media Design, Video Production, Script Writing, Digital Video Editing, Video Content Distribution, and many others.

 Upon completing the program, students should apply their learning to the different aspects of the filmmaking process.
-This includes planning and storyboarding of digital video productions, utilizing camera and lighting techniques, editing digital video projects with graphics in the process, and demonstrating their knowledge on audio production, editing, and enhancement.
+This includes planning and storyboarding of digital video productions, utilizing camera and lighting techniques, editing digital video projects with graphics in the process, and demonstrating their knowledge of audio production, editing, and enhancement.

 Graduates can work in the different fields of film production.
 Some entry-level positions they can choose from include assistant director, video editor, audio editor, and production assistant.

 In 2019, there was some renaissance in the film scene at Paterson.
-More than 20 productions were set to make Paterson their film location, a city known for its charming old silk mills, engine factories, and a spectacular waterfall.
+More than 20 productions were set to make Paterson their film location, a city known for its charming old silk mills, engine factories, and spectacular waterfall.
 The Hunt, a film starring Al Pacino about Nazi hunters, had scenes shot at Colt Street.
 Paterson’s other notable films include Spielberg’s West Side Story, Aaron Sorkin’s The Trial of Chicago, and more.

 Jersey City, New Jersey

-The Media Arts Department of the New Jersey City University offers several film-related programs, including a Bachelor of Arts degree in Media Arts, a minor in Cinema Studies, and Production and Integrated Arts Production.
+The Media Arts Department of New Jersey City University offers several film-related programs, including a Bachelor of Arts degree in Media Arts, a minor in Cinema Studies, and Production and Integrated Arts Production.
 These programs are integral in equipping students with a solid and versatile foundation across the different fields of media production.